jernst98/ChromHMM/README.md

-See http://compbio.mit.edu/ChromHMM/ or https://ernstlab.biolchem.ucla.edu/ChromHMM/ for more information on ChromHMM.
+See https://ernstlab.biolchem.ucla.edu/ChromHMM/ for more information on ChromHMM.
 ========